scaleway/terraform-provider-scaleway/website/docs/regions_and_zones.html.markdown

 To save this notion of regions and zones in the state, all the Terraform IDs of Scaleway contain the region or zone.
 This is saved in the following format: `{zone|region}/{scaleway_id}`.
 Where `zone` or `region` is the place where the resource is created and where `scaleway_id` is the ID that is used on Scaleway's console/API.

+---

+More information regarding zones and regions can be found [here](https://developers.scaleway.com/en/quickstart/#region-and-zone).